rajkumarvenkatasamy/date-time-dimension/README.md

 # Getting Started

-### About - Date Time Dimension Package
+### About - Date Time Dimension Application

 For any Data Warehouse or Business Intelligence application, one needs to build or have a Date / Time dimension to allow the users to analyse their facts based on one or many attributes of a Date or Time period.

-I have developed this package as part of building Date and Time dimension for Business Intelligence application.
+This is a **Spring Boot Application** and I have developed this as part of building conformed dimensions in another Business Intelligence application.
-I have made it available in GitHub public repository so my fellow professionals who are in need of such conformed dimension could make use of this library and gets started immediately.

 ### Pre-requisite